|If you enjoy this, the entire AOC Sunday Report is RIGHT HERE!|

 The Pharisees made their earthly living by providing guidance on how to get around the 613 Mosaic Laws with as little inconvenience as possible.
 They were astounded when Jesus boiled the intent of those laws down to two sentences.
 They were much more comfortable getting around laws than complying with ones which might inconvenience them.
 They could be closely compared to lawyers today as a matter of fact, in the striking amount of dishonesty that is in their profession (no offense to the good lawyers!).

-Boiling down the intent of the laws into those two sentences, gave the Pharisees a hard fast law that for once, they could not find a loophole in.
-There is no way to get around the basic intent of the Summary of the Law, Love God, and love your neighbor as yourself.
+Boiling down the intent of the laws into those two sentences, gave the Pharisees a hard and fast law that for once, they could not find a loophole in.
+There is no way to get around the basic intent in the Summary of the Law, Love God, and love your neighbor as yourself.
 The Pharisees would much rather follow the complicated system of the 613 laws than the simple, basic Summary of the Law.
+This is why they were so against Jesus’ ministry and why they wanted him dead.
+They didn’t want the Summary of the Law and Jesus’ teachings destroying their comfortable earthly living.
+This new way was a threat to their existence, because they could not find loopholes in it, because there were none.
+And plus Jesus was on to their dishonesty and was always pointing out the flaws in their thinking.
+He was a threat to them.
 They could or would not see that it was far better to follow the Summary of the Law than try to get around all 613 laws.

 Apparently tiring of the game with the Pharisees and wishing to confound them instead, Jesus asked them, saying, “What think ye of Christ?
 Whose son is He?”
 They say unto him, “The son of David.”
 For the scripture is clear that He should be of the House of David.
 As God, Jesus has been from the beginning, so he queried them, “How then doth David in spirit call him Lord, saying, The LORD said unto my Lord, Sit thou on my right hand, till I make thine enemies thy footstool?
 If David then call him Lord, how is he his son?”
 Not grasping the concept that God was, is and always will be, they could not answer and “from that day forth” no one would “ask him any more questions.”
-Like I mentioned earlier, the result of their attempt to trick the Son of God made them look like absolute fools.
+They realized that they could not trick him with any more questions and that it only made them look bad when He answered them.

 · Christianity has not been tried and found wanting; it has been found difficult and not tried.